yowlshi/yowlshi/README.md

 ## 🚀 ABOUT ME
+- 🎓 Computer Engineering Student at Technological Institute of the Philippines (4th Year)
 <!--
 **yowlshi/yowlshi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.